Boris Yeltsin: Relations with China

+Relations with NATO

-The US Department of State seemed to confuse Yeltsin over German re-unification and dismemberment of the Helsinki Final Act and ensuing Partnership for Peace (PfP) push for NATO expansion.
-There is some question as to the involvement of his Minister of Foreign Affairs Andrei Kozyrev, who in August 1993 was painted by Lech Wałęsa (after his failed attempt to hoodwink Yeltsin by one-on-one subterfuge) as a saboteur of Polish aspirations for NATO membership but was regarded by domestic opponents as suborned by Uncle Sam.
-In Yeltsin’s letter to Bill Clinton dated 15 September 1993 he strongly favours "a pan-European security system" instead of NATO and warns:
+The U.S. Department of State seemed to confuse Yeltsin over German re-unification and dismemberment of the Helsinki Final Act and ensuing Partnership for Peace (PfP) push for NATO expansion.
+There is some question as to the involvement of his Minister of Foreign Affairs Andrei Kozyrev, who in August 1993 was painted by Lech Wałęsa as a saboteur of Polish aspirations for NATO membership but was regarded by domestic opponents as suborned by the United States.
+In Yeltsin's letter to Bill Clinton dated 15 September 1993 he strongly favored "a pan-European security system" instead of NATO and warned:

 After his August visit to Warsaw, Yeltsin saw the explosion of fright over NATO in the old guard and thereafter the window of détente slammed shut.
-By December 1994, the month in which was signed the Budapest Memorandum, Clinton began to understand that Russia had concluded that he was "subordinating, if not abandoning, integration [of Russia] to NATO expansion."
-In July 1995 by which time the Russians had signed up to PfP, Yeltsin said to Clinton "we must stick to our position, which is that there should be no rapid expansion of NATO.. it’s important that the OSCE be the principal mechanism for developing a new security order in Europe.
+By December 1994, the month in which the Budapest Memorandum was signed, Clinton began to understand that Russia had concluded he was "subordinating, if not abandoning, integration [of Russia] to NATO expansion".
+In July 1995, by which time the Russians had signed up to PfP, Yeltsin said to Clinton, "we must stick to our position, which is that there should be no rapid expansion of NATO.. it's important that the OSCE be the principal mechanism for developing a new security order in Europe.
 NATO is a factor, too, of course, but NATO should evolve into a political[-only] organization."

 Chechnya

 In December 1994, Yeltsin ordered the military invasion of Chechnya in an attempt to restore Moscow's control over the republic.
 Nearly two years later, Yeltsin withdrew federal forces from the devastated Chechnya under a 1996 peace agreement brokered by Alexander Lebed, Yeltsin's then-security chief.
 The peace deal allowed Chechnya greater autonomy but not full independence.
 The decision to launch the war in Chechnya dismayed many in the West.
 Time magazine wrote:

 Then, what was to be made of Boris Yeltsin?
-Clearly he could no longer be regarded as the democratic hero of Western myth.
+He could no longer be regarded as the democratic hero of Western myth.
 But had he become an old-style communist boss, turning his back on the democratic reformers he once championed and throwing in his lot with militarists and ultranationalists?
 Or was he a befuddled, out-of-touch chief being manipulated, knowingly or unwittingly, by—well, by whom exactly?
-If there was to be a dictatorial coup, would Yeltsin be its victim or its leader?
+If there were to be a dictatorial coup, would Yeltsin be its victim or its leader?